tylerlwsmith/deadhandmedia.com/content/portfolio/sacmusic/index.md

 ## Technical Approach

-I chose to build SacMusic.com with WordPress because my familiarity with the platform would allow me to develop the site quickly as a single developer.
+This site has been through several iterations, and it is currently built with React using Next.js as a Node.js webserver.
+Next allows React to be server-side rendered, which improves the experience for users with slow connections by allowing them to see content before the JavaScript finishes loading.
+It also allows Google to index the site more easily, improving SEO.

-I used a WordPress add on called [Timber](https://www.upstatement.com/timber/), which allowed me to use [Symphony's Twig templating engine](https://twig.symfony.com/) on the site.
-Twig let me develop the site using DRYer, less repetitive code.
-Twig is also similar to the Django templating engine, which will be helpful if I decide to migrate the site to Django in the future.
+I originally built SacMusic.com with WordPress because my familiarity with the platform allowed me to develop the site quickly.
+After building the site with the Sage starter theme to use Blade templates then migrating to Timber for the Twig templating engine, I wanted to leverage the power of a modern JavaScript framework for a more app-like experience.

-On the front end, I compiled Scss to CSS, and I opted out of all libraries except Font Awesome to increase performance.
-All theme JavaScript was implemented without frameworks or libraries.
+The site continues to use WordPress as its data source.
+WordPress's REST API is famously slow, so when the data is updated, WordPress syncs its data to the Node.js server where it can be delivered to the user in milliseconds.

 ## Detailed Event Information